About

 Since 1976, LADD has continued to provide and develop support services that help people develop their independence and live successfully in the community.
 The diversity of services offered by the agency continues to evolve allowing people with developmental disabilities more service choices in the areas residential education, housing, social development and employment.

-Currently, LADD is providing services to approximately 270 people through the supports it offers.
+Currently, LADD is providing services to nearly 750 people through the supports it offers.